-Join us on Sunday, December 1st at 1 PM for an unforgettable broadcast of the Fabulous Philadelphians!
+Join us on Sunday, May 31st at 1 PM on WRTI 90.1, and on Monday, June 1st at 7 PM on WRTI HD-2 for an unforgettable rebroadcast of the Fabulous Philadelphians!

 Franz Schubert never wrote a piano concerto—or any concerto for that matter—but Franz Liszt, who loved Schubert’s music, created the next best thing with his orchestration of the Wanderer Fantasy, a work Schubert had written for piano solo in 1822, basing it on one of his best loved songs, “Der Wanderer.”
 And it’s an extraordinary technical tour de force.
 Liszt himself performed it frequently, and decided to give it another kind of concert life by fashioning a version for piano and orchestra in 1851.